-{ok,Warnings} There were no errors in the module.

-{error, Errors, Warnings} There were errors in the module.
+''' {ok,Warnings} There were no errors in the module. {error,Errors,Warnings} There were errors in the module. '''

-Since this module is of interest only to the maintainers of the compiler, and to avoid having the same description in two places to avoid the usual maintainence nightmare, the elements of Options that control the warnings are only described in the manual page for the compile module.
+Since this module is of interest only to the maintainers of the compiler, and to avoid having the same description in two places to avoid the usual maintainence nightmare, the elements of Options that control the warnings are only described in [compile(3)].

 The AbsForms of a module which comes from a file that is read through epp, the Erlang pre-processor, can come from many files.
-This means that any references to errors must include the file name (see epp(3) [page 98], or parser erl\parse(3) [page 108] The warnings and errors returned have the following format:
+This means that any references to errors must include the file name (see epp(3) [page 104], or parser erl\parse(3) [page 115] The warnings and errors returned have the following format:

+'''

 [{FileName2, [ErrorInfo]}]

+'''